 James McMaster

-Although he left Brisbane for new opportunities elsewhere in Australia, James instructed with enthusiasm and ease, also making sure that we remembered to stay hydrated during class.
+Although he left Brisbane for new opportunities elsewhere in Australia, James instructed with enthusiasm and ease, and used increasingly impressive segues to announce that we should remember to stay hydrated (to this day students who have never met him carry on the tradition).
 Expulsion lessons will not be the same without him.
 Come back and visit us soon, James!

 Eddie Ngaluafe